UNIVERSAL FUND MEMBERSoftware developer in NYC

 Chet joined Watsi on June 11th, 2015.
-Four years ago, Chet became the 1278th member to automatically support a new Watsi patient every month.
-Since then, 4,277 more people have become monthly donors!
-Chet's most recent donation traveled 8,600 miles to support Joe, a student from Thailand, to fund lens replacement surgery.
+Eight years ago, Chet joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Chet's most recent donation traveled 8,200 miles to support Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.